cyber-mission/cyber-mission.github.io/events.md

 # Events

-CYBER supports a wide array of events to grow a community around environmental applications of engineering biology, and to further our understanding of the basic science underpinning this.
+CYBER supports a wide array of events to grow a community around environmental applications of engineering biology, and to further our understanding of the fundemental science underpinning this.